Infineon/AQM-Windows-App/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The application is developed as an UWP App in [Visual Studio 2019 Community](https://visualstudio.microsoft.com/de/downloads/).
+The application is developed as a UWP App in [Visual Studio 2019 Community](https://visualstudio.microsoft.com/de/downloads/).

-In order to execute it you need to download and extract the file into a directory.
+In order to execute it, you need to download and extract the file into a directory.
 Then open the "BLE Graph.sln" file in Visual Studio and start it with F5.
+In some cases, it is necessary to right-click the project and use "Clean" and "Rebuild".
+Also, in rare cases you need to reset/create a new certificate (double click "Package.appxmanifest" -> Packaging -> Publisher -> Choose Certificate -> Create -> OK).

+Make sure your bluetooth device (USB Dongle or intergated device) is installed correctly.
+Also sometimes it is necessary to allow "[Communication with unpaired devices](https://stackoverflow.com/questions/62284426/uwp-bluetoothdevice-fromidasync-returns-null)" in the Windows Settings (Settings -> Privacy Settings -> Other Devices).

 Note: This app can only be run with Windows 10 1809 or newer.
-This is because some of the used .Net Core Features are limited to newer Versions of Windows.
+This is because some used .Net Core Features are limited to newer Versions of Windows.

 <!-- USAGE -->
 ## Usage

-On the left you can filter and click on one of the Sensor Boards to establish a connection to it.
-After that you can click on one of the values above to get the graph on this value or use the boxes on the right to configure it.
-The menu and configuration buttons on top left and right corner can be used to hide the according panels.
+On the left, you can filter and click on one of the Sensor Boards to establish a connection to it.
+After that, you can click on one of the values above to get the graph on this value or use the boxes on the right to configure it.
+The menu and configuration buttons on the top left and right corner can be used to hide the according panels.

 <a href="https://github.com/Infineon/AQM-Windows-App">
     <img src="images/App.png" alt="Application example" >